tiberiusbrown/ardurogue/README.md

 ## Features

 - Random dungeon generation
-- Save/Load games, save (if it exists) destroyed on death (permadeath)
+- Save/Load games: save (if it exists) destroyed on load (permadeath is enforced)
 - High score tracking
 - 16 types of enemies, each with their own quirks and abilities
-- Variety of items
+- Variety of items:
-  - 8 potion effects
+  - 10 potion types
-  - 9 scroll effects
+  - 9 scroll types
   - 8 ring types (up to 2 rings can be worn)
   - 8 amulet types (not including the amulet of Yendor)
 - Items can be cursed, identified, enchanted